apache/beam/website/www/site/content/en/blog/beam-2.34.0.md

 ### Known Issues

-* Large BigQueryIO writes with the FILE_LOADS method will fail in batch mode (specifically, when copy jobs are used).
+* Large Java BigQueryIO writes with the FILE_LOADS method will fail in batch mode (specifically, when copy jobs are used).
   This results in the error message: `IllegalArgumentException: Attempting to access unknown side input`.
   Please upgrade to a newer version (> 2.34.0) or use another write method (e.g. `STORAGE_WRITE_API`).